 Application of identification, documentation, and analysis procedures learned in Introduction to Heritage Management and Methodology

-Assignments will be focused on practical application.
-Lab Work will consist of cataloguing cultural material found during field components.
+- Assignments will be focused on practical application.
+Lab Work will consist of cataloging cultural material found during field components.
 Participants will be required to take accurate field notes and construct site maps.

-As this course is part of a short and intensive programme, one hundred percent student attendance is required.
+- As this course is part of a short and intensive program, one hundred percent student attendance is required.
 Students who do not present a written medical excuse for any absence may face expulsion from the course.

 - Graph Paper